Other characters in Moscow

 A far relative of the real jeweler, A. P. Fabergé, lived in Prechistenka 13, where some of Bulgakov's friends lived later.
 Bulgakov was a frequent visitor of this house when he started living in Moscow.
 The candleholder and the staircase in the novel are probably based on examples he had seen there.

-Kurolesov is the actor who, in Nikanor Ivanovich's dream, declaims fragments of The Covetous Knight of the Russian poet Pushkin.
-His name is derived from the verb куролесить (kurolesit), which means as much as to play tricks.
-During his show Kurolesov told "many bad things about himself".
+Kurolesov is the actor who, in Nikanor Ivanovich's dream, declaims fragments of The Covetous Knight of the Russian poet Alexander Sergeyevich Pushkin (1799-1837).
+His name is derived from the verb куролесить [kurolesit], which means as much as to play tricks.
+During his show Kurolesov told «many bad things about himself».

-The Commission on Spectacles and Entertainment of the Lighter which Petrovich presides is presumably the Государственного объединения музыки, эстрады и цирка (ГОМЕЦ) or the State Union of Music-Hall, Concert, and Circus Enterprises (GOMEC), which was situated in the building of the Old Circus, on Tsvetnoy bulvar 13, where now the Yuri Nikulin Circus is situated.
+The Commission on Spectacles and Entertainment of the Lighter which Petrovich presides is presumably the Государственного объединения музыки, эстрады и цирка (ГОМЕЦ) [Gosusarstvennogo obedineniya muzyki, estrady i tsirka] (GOMEC) or the State Union of Music-Hall, Concert, and Circus Enterprises, which was situated in the building of the Old Circus on Tsvetnoy bulvar 13, where now the Yuri Nikulin Circus is situated.

 Anna Richardovna is the secretary of Prochor Petrovich (Prosha), chairman of the Commission on Spectacles and Entertainment of the Lighter.
 She calls her boss Prosha, which is rather inappropriate in a working environment.

 Professor Kuzmin is the doctor to whom Andrey Fokich Sokov, the barman of the Variety Theatre, goes after having heard that he would die of cancer.
-Like Annushka, this character really existed as described in the novel.
-Kuzmin is the doctor who treated Bulgakov in the '30's.
-In reality doctor Kuzmin lived in Sadovaya Kudrinskaya 29, but in the novel Bulgakov situates his cabinet on Bolshaya Sadovaya ulitsa 5, which is the house where Elena Sergeevna, Bulgakov's third wife, has lived.
+Like Annushka, the Kuzman character really existed as described in the novel.
+Kuzmin is one of the doctors who treated Bulgakov in the '30's.
+In reality doctor Kuzmin lived in Sadovaya Kudrinskaya 29, but in the novel Bulgakov situates his cabinet on Bolshaya Sadovaya ulitsa 5, which is the house where Elena Sergeevna Shilovskaya (1893-1970), Bulgakov's third wife, has lived.
 This building was demolished to make place for the Pekin hotel, one of the biggest hotels in Moscow.

 Natalya Prokofyevna (Natasha)